 Day1: Depart UK

-You will be transferred to the airstrip for a light aircraft flight to the UNESCO World Heritage Site of Mana Pools, where you will be met and transferred to your luxury mobile tented camp, set on the shores of the Lower Zambezi River.
-Activities during your stay can include canoeing, fishing, tracking wildlife on foot on the shore, as well as traditional safari drives.
+On arrival at Harare, you'll take a light aircraft flight to the UNESCO World Heritage Site of Mana Pools, where you will be met and transferred to your luxury mobile tented camp, set on the shores of the Lower Zambezi River.
+Depending on your time of arrival, there may be time to join one of the afternoon excursions for your first opportunity to see some of Zimbabwe’s wildlife.

 Accommodation: Kanga Camp, 2-nights